It's Chicago's tallest building, and the 103rd-floor Skydeck puts you high into the heavens. Take the ear-popping, 70-second elevator...

 Union Station information

-The wonderfully restored 1925 building looks like it stepped right out of a gangster movie.
-In fact, it's been used to great effect in exactly this way.
-Remember director Brian De Palma's classic The Untouchables , when Eliott Ness loses his grip on the baby carriage during the shoot-out with Al Capone's henchmen?
+This wonderfully restored 1925 train station looks like it stepped right out of a gangster movie.
+In fact, it has been used to great effect in exactly this way.
+Remember director Brian De Palma's classic The Untouchables, when Eliot Ness loses his grip on the baby carriage during the shoot-out with Al Capone's henchmen?
 And the carriage bounces down the stairs in slow motion?
 Those steps are here.

 They're the north ones from Canal St to the waiting room.
+The steps were recently restored and look Hollywood-sharp now in photos.
 Come during the day when Amtrak and Metra riders stride through the space, which is dappled with bright shafts of sunlight from the banks of windows.